jourm/TheCocktailCollection/README.md

 ## Features to implement
+Here are a list of features to imlement, in no particular order, to improve the functionality of the site.
 * Advanced search, where users can seacrh for recepies based on ingredients or style of cocktail.
 This advanced search would have a feature where users can input what they have at home and get recipes containing those ingredients.
 * Direct messaging, were users can send each other direct messages with tips or suggestions.
 * User home page, Where users can uppload a profile picture and write about thier experience in the art of mixology.
 * Most popular carousel on the homepage where the most visited recepies over the last week can be displayed.
-* Clone button, that leads to a page similar to edit recepie, but instead saves as a new recepie, this would allow users to easily create their own version or a twist on a already existing cocktail.
+* Clone recipe button, that leads to a page similar to edit recepie, but instead saves as a new recepie, this would allow users to easily create their own version or a twist on a already existing cocktail.
 * Tools used/recommended page where Affiliate links to tools can be posted so users can se what tools they need to buy.
 * Rating system, where users can rate recepies 1-5 stars.
 * Top list where the top rated recepies are displayed.